Happy Holiday Videos 2012: Agency Stunts

-Taking off from my last post, here are a series of holiday action videos created by ad agencies around the world in their lead up to Christmas 2012
+Taking off from my last post, here are a series of holiday action videos created by ad agencies around the world in their lead up to Christmas 2012.
+By “holiday action videos,” I mean greetings built around a simple interaction or trigger with a visible payoff.

-Maurice Lévy, the chairman and chief executive of Publicis Groupe traditionally records a holiday greeting-card video.
-This year through a special deal with YouTube, Publicis modified the function buttons of the video player, and embed tricks into what seemed like another long boring address by an ad industry veteran
+Maurice Lévy, the chairman and chief executive of Publicis Groupe, traditionally records a holiday greeting-card video.
+This year, through a special deal with YouTube, Publicis modified the function buttons of the video player and embed tricks into what seems like another long, boring address by an ad industry veteran.

 TwinterWonderland by 360i

 To celebrate the arrival of the holiday season and provide assistance to those affected by Hurricane Sandy, 360i wanted to do something big.
-So for every #TwinterWonderland tweet they received, 360i donated $5 to an aid organization helping with the post-Sandy cleanup effort
+For every #TwinterWonderland tweet they received, 360i donated $5 to an aid organization helping with the post-Sandy cleanup effort.

 25th Anniversary Holiday CompuCard by TBWA\TORONTO